Sasan94/Neurolab/README.md

-# UniRipo - My Python Learning Journey
+# UniRepo - My Python Learning Journey

 ## About Me
 I am a Computer Science undergraduate at Najafabad University, passionate about AI and Machine Learning.